Horrified: Release

 Repulsion hoped the Slaughter of the Innocent demo would garner them label attention, and its subsequent failure to do so left them feeling confused and disillusioned.
 In July 1986, Hollingshead left Repulsion to join the Army, which Carlson attributed to him and Olivo constantly pushing him to play faster.
 The band recruited Tom Puro as a replacement drummer that month.
 By this point, Carlson felt that Repulsion had said all that they needed to with Horrified and were creatively burnt out.
 The band subsequently disbanded following one final performance in September 1986.
 At Earp's request, the Horrified lineup would reunite twice thereafter to perform at the Fallout Shelter in Flint on November 7, 1987, and January 1, 1988.
-In a 2020 interview with Echoes and Dust, Carlson said that Hollingshead's departure and the birth of Freeman's son shortly after the recording of Horrified resulted in "a transitional period [that] we just never recovered from", and believed at the time that the album "would just be forgotten forever" after record labels showed no immediate interest in Repulsion.'
-In the intervening years, the Slaughter of the Innocent demo was circulated in tape-trading circles.
+In a 2016 interview with Echoes and Dust, Carlson said that Hollingshead's departure and the birth of Freeman's son shortly after the recording of Horrified resulted in "a transitional period [that] we just never recovered from", and believed at the time that the album "would just be forgotten forever" after record labels showed no immediate interest in Repulsion.'

+In the intervening years, Slaughter of the Innocent garnered a following in tape-trading circles from bands including Napalm Death and Carcass and "aspiring extremists" such as Nickie Andersson, Lee Dorrian, and Fenriz of Darkthrone.
 At the urging of Napalm Death bassist Shane Embury, who was pen pals with Freeman, Digby Pearson of Earache Records contacted Repulsion in early 1989 with an offer to release their album.
 Carlson said that, ironically, Earache was one of the few labels Repulsion did not send their demo to, as they had only put out two releases at the time—a reissue of The Accüsed's debut album and a flexi release by Heresy.
 With some funding from Pearson, Slaughter of the Innocent was remixed in March 1989 at Silver Tortoise Soundlab in Ann Arbor, Michigan, by Carlson, Freeman, and Jonas Berzanskis.
 Hennessy was supposed to work on the mix, but Repulsion could not contact him when it was time to do so.
 Around this time, Jeff Walker and Bill Steer of Carcass expressed interest in signing Repulsion to a record label they wanted to form to exploit the Enterprise Allowance Scheme.
 Walker said that Pearson was afraid that—like Heresy had done in the past—Carcass was attempting to secede from Earache.
 Ultimately, Walker and Steer agreed to release Repulsion's album through their own Earache sublabel, Necrosis Records.
 Prior to its release, Carlson changed the name from Slaughter of the Innocent to Horrified, which he considered a better fit for its cover artwork.
 The album was released through Necrosis and Earache on July 10, 1989.